History of Sikhism: Guru Amar Das

 Guru Amar Das was impressed with Bhai Gurdas' thorough knowledge of Hindi and Sanskrit and the Hindu scriptures.
 Following the tradition of sending out Masands across the country, Guru Amar Das deputed Bhai Gurdas to Agra to spread the gospel of Sikhism.
 Before leaving, Guru Amar Das prescribed the following routine for Sikhs:

-Guru Ji strengthened the tradition of 'Guru ka Langar' and made it compulsory for the visitor to the Guru to eat first, saying that 'Pehle Pangat Phir Sangat' (first visit the Langar then go to the Guru).
-Once the emperor Akbar came to see Guru Sahib and he had to eat the coarse rice in the Langar before he could have an interview with Guru Sahib.
-He was so much impressed with this system that he expressed his desire to grant some royal property for 'Guru ka Langar', but Guru Sahib declined it with respect.
+The Guru strengthened the tradition of 'Guru ka Langar' and made it compulsory for the visitor to the Guru to eat first, saying that 'Pehle Pangat Phir Sangat' (first visit the Langar then go to the Guru).
+Once Mughal emperor Akbar came to see the Guru and he had to eat the coarse rice in the Langar before he could have an audience with the Guru.
+The emperor was so impressed with this system that he expressed his desire to grant some royal property for 'Guru ka Langar', but the Guru declined it with respect.

 He introduced new birth, marriage, and death ceremonies.
 Thus he raised the status of women and protected the rights of female infants who were killed without question as they were deemed to have no status.
 These teachings were met with stiff resistance from the Orthodox Hindus.

 Guru Amar Das not only preached the equality of people irrespective of their caste but also fostered the idea of women's equality.
 He preached strongly against the practice of Sati (a Hindu wife burning on her husband's funeral pyre).
 Guru Amar Das also disapproved of a young widow remaining unmarried for the rest of her life.

 Guru Amar Das constructed "Baoli" at Goindwal Sahib having eighty-four steps and made it a Sikh pilgrimage centre for the first time in the history of Sikhism.
 He reproduced more copies of the hymns of Guru Nanak and Guru Angad.
 He also composed 869 (according to some chronicles these were 709) verses (stanzas) including Anand Sahib, and then later on Guru Arjan (fifth Guru) made all the Shabads part of Guru Granth Sahib.

 When the time came for the Guru's younger daughter Bibi Bhani to marry, he selected a pious and diligent young follower of his called Jetha from Lahore.
 Jetha had come to visit the Guru with a party of pilgrims from Lahore and had become so enchanted by the Guru's teachings that he had decided to settle in Goindwal.
 Here he earned a livelihood selling boiled chickpeas and would regularly attend the services of Guru Amar Das in his spare time.

-Guru Amar Das did not consider anyone of his sons fit for Guruship and chose instead his son-in-law (Guru) Ram Das to succeed him.
+Guru Amar Das did not consider any of his sons fit for Guruship and chose instead his son-in-law (Guru) Ram Das to succeed him.
 Guru Amar Das Sahib at the age of 95 died on 1 September 1574 at Goindwal in District Amritsar, after giving the responsibility of Guruship to the Fourth Nanak, Guru Ram Das.